rust-lang/rust/text/0000-non-exhaustive.md

 ```

 Although outside of the defining crate, it will not, because `Config` could, in
-the future, contain private fields in the future.
+the future, contain private fields that the user didn't account for.

 ## Changes to rustdoc